RTGPU: Real-Time GPU Scheduling of Hard Deadline Parallel Tasks with Fine-Grain Utilization: CPU and Memory Model

-As represented in Fig. \ref{fig:diagram0.jpg}., a typical GPU application has multiple segments of CPU code, memory copies between the CPU and GPU, and GPU code (which are also called GPU kernels).
-Because a GPU has powerful parallel computational capacity, it is assigned to execute computationally-intensive workloads, such as matrix operations.
+As represented in Fig. \ref{fig:diagram0.jpg}, a complete GPU application has multiple segments of CPU code, memory copies between the CPU and GPU, and GPU code (also called GPU kernels).
 The CPU executes serial instructions, e.g., for communication with IO devices (sensors and actuators) and launches memory copies and GPU kernels.
 When a CPU executes serial instructions, it naturally behaves as a single-threaded application without parallelism.
 When the CPU code launches memory copies or GPU kernels, these instructions will be added into multiple FIFO buffers called a ”CUDA stream”.
 The memory copies and GPU kernels, which are in different CUDA streams, can execute in parallel if there are remaining available resources.
 The execution order of memory copies and GPU kernels in a single CUDA stream can be controlled by the order in which they are added to it by the CPU code.
 After the CPU has launched memory copies and GPU kernels into a CUDA stream, it will immediately execute the next instruction, unless extra synchronization is used in the CPU code to wait for the memory copies or GPU kernels to finish.
-Thus, the CPU segments in GPU applications can be modelled as serial instructions executed by one thread.
+Thus, the CPU segments can be modeled as serial instructions in one thread.